codeofandrin/srfvirus-spotify/README.md

 ### SRF Virus: Trending Now
 This playlist consists of current trending songs that are played on the SRF Virus radio channel.

-The application adds songs to the playlist that are played at least three times within a week on SRF Virus.
+The application adds songs to the playlist that are played at least three times within a week.
 If a song is not played at least three times during the following week, it will be removed from the playlist.

 ### SRF Virus: Top 100